MusiQuE Peer Reviewers Training

 The training is delivered by MusiQuE Board members, the MusiQuE Office and by experienced MusiQuE Peer Reviewers.

-It is organised annually right before the AEC annual Congress (as a pre-Congress workshop), generally at the beginning of November.
+It is organised biannually right before the AEC annual Congress (as a pre-Congress workshop), generally at the beginning of November and before the SEADOM Congress in March.

 As the acceptance in the Peer Reviewers Register is conditioned by the attendance to at least one MusiQuE Training for Peer Reviewers, the workshop is also open for applicants to the MusiQuE Register whose candidacy is still pending approval.